 As we have already said we are publishing this Proposal for a debate in this special insert of the paper "Anarkiviu".
-We are sending the insert along with the paper hosting it to all the comrades and groups, national and international, that we are in contact with.
+We are sending the insert along with the paper hosting it to all the

 Proposal For a Debate

 This proposal for a debate for an Anti-authoritarian Insurrectionalist International was first published in the Sardinian anarchist paper "Anarkiviu".
 Oriented towards in the Mediterranean region it is the fruit of various anti-authoritarian realities active in this region, particularly in Greece and southern Italy.
 We are printing it here to participate in this debate and to contribute to the diffusion of this perspective of an informal, insurrectionalist character which must be of interest to anti-authoritarians everywhere.